xBaank/simpleJson/Readme.md

 ## Reflection
-There is a module to use reflection deserialize objects into data classes.
+There is a module to use reflection deserialize and serialize objects into data classes.

 It is only available for JVM and supports only primitive types, lists, and data classes.
 ```kotlin